yeehaa123/elab/h2020/proposal/Communication activities_best practices_process documentation.md

   - every 3 months throughout 3 years: symposium with workshops and speakers / party
   - monthly: Digital Salon/ Digital Workshop/ Presentations to all Project partners
   - Workshops and Pilots
+  - Grand finale in order to end the four year collaborative research partnership with Dark Horse and mark the moment of complete independency

 - Science slams / Pecha Kucha's
 - presenting project results at different types of conferences: developer-, educational-, heritage-, humanities-oriented (here we need representation costs).
 We're reaching commercial companies and various kinds of institutions.